 Should you respond to the notice of unlawful detainer within 5 days and would like to represent yourself in court, a UDA can help you.
 Should this assistant prove dishonest, fraudulent, or otherwise untrustworthy, an unlawful detainer bond protects you from the potential resulting financial losses.
 Should a landlord choose the services of a UDA to help vacate a tenant via the court system, they are also protected by a UDA surety bond.

 Paying the $175 for registration as a UDA does not cover the cost of purchasing an unlawful detainer California bond.
 These bonds can be purchased from a surety for a separate fee, determined by the surety and depending upon your history and credit.
 Bond costs are generally a small percentage of the total bond amount, so a bond for $25,000 may cost anywhere between $250 – $2,500.

-Since much of your bond premium price is determined by how likely it would be someone would bring a claim against the bond, your experience and history as a successful assistant will greatly affect price.
+Since much of your bond premium price is determined by how likely it would be someone would bring a claim against the bond, your experience, and history as a successful assistant will greatly affect the price.
 Your personal credit history, your company’s credit history, or both will also be considered.